50 Women Sculptors

 - First book to give overview of women sculptors and insight into a range of contemporary sculptors’ practices.

 - Essential reading for students of the arts, culture and gender studies.

 - With many photos will appeal to all lovers of the arts.

 About the book

 How many women sculptors can you name?
 This book will challenge perceptions that sculpture is a male pursuit.
-In addition, it will give insight into the work and lives of dozens of women sculptors – significant artists from the past, as well as those working in the exciting and varied world of sculpture today.
+In addition, it provides insight into the work and lives of dozens of women sculptors – significant artists from the past, as well as those working in the exciting and varied world of sculpture today.

 The pioneers and legends:

 Ruth Asawa ◉ Phyllida Barlow ◉ Louise Bourgeois ◉ Judy Chicago ◉ Camille Claudel